MasumBhuiyan/Object-Detection-Using-Principle-Component-Analysis-and-Fuzzy-Inference-System/README.md

 <a name="description"></a>
 ## Description
-An object detection system that uses a combination of feature extraction technique i.e **PCA** and fuzzy inference engine.
-It is a classification model that determines the similarity between the train images and test images.
+It is an object detection system that uses a combination of feature extraction technique and fuzzy inference engine.
+We choose **principle component analysis** for feature extraction.
+The system is basically a classification model that determines the similarity between the train images and test images.
 It selects **k** principle components from a set of train images, calculates their weights, then models the pca to a set of test images.
 A fuzzy inference engine is built over the weights.
 The fuzzy output classifies the test images into two classes zero-one.
 1 indicates the existence of a certein property, 0 otherwise. <br><br>
 **Applications**
 * facial recognition
 * computer vision